Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
 - Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
 - Comment out the default database configuration.
-- Save files and make migrations.
+- Save all files and make migrations.
-- Add Cloudinary URL to env.py
+- Add the Cloudinary URL to env.py
-- Add the cloudinary libraries to the list of installed apps.
+- Add the Cloudinary libraries to the list of installed apps.
 - Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 - Link the file to the templates directory in Heroku.
 - Change the templates directory to TEMPLATES_DIR
 - Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']

 ### Create files / directories
-- Create requirements.txt file
+- Create a requirements.txt file
-- Create three directories in the main directory; media, storage and templates.
+- Create directories in the main directory; media, static and templates.
-- Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi
+- Create a "Procfile" in the main directory and add the following: web: gunicorn project_name.wsgi
+- Make sure the Procfile is capitalized and only has one line.

 ### Update Heroku Config Vars
 Add the following Config Vars in Heroku: